sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 [Stripe Connect Onboarding](https://stripe.com/en-fi/connect/onboarding).

-To create the account, Stripe requires verification information from the provider, and the specific types of verification information depends on the provider's country.
+To create the account, Stripe requires verification information from the provider, and the specific types of verification information depend on the provider's country.
 You can check the verification requirements for your most likely marketplace provider demographics in [Stripe's own documentation](https://stripe.com/docs/connect/required-verification-information).